Turfjs/turf/CONTRIBUTING.md

 Run the following release commands, replacing `7.0.0` with your version number:

-- create a release branch, replacing `xx` with your initials to make it clear who created the branch.
+- create a release branch
-  - `git checkout origin/master -b xx/release-7.0.0`
+  - `git checkout origin/master -b release-7.0.0`

 - increment the version number of all packages, and create a local commit, without pushing to origin.
 This will also create a release tag.
   - `pnpm lerna version --no-commit-hooks --no-push 7.0.0`

 - Push the release branch and the release tag.
-  - `git push origin xx/release-7.0.0 --follow-tags`
+  - `git push origin release-7.0.0 --follow-tags`
   - Pushing the tag will trigger the Github [release](https://github.com/Turfjs/turf/blob/master/.github/workflows/release.yml) action which you can view the status of at - https://github.com/Turfjs/turf/actions.
 If successful, a new [version](https://www.npmjs.com/package/@turf/turf?activeTab=versions) of all turf packages will have been published on NPM.

 - If the release action was not successful